AndreChaves95/MyLearningProject/project/README.md

 ## How to run the project
-- On docker-compose file run service 'postgres_db' to start the database
+- On docker-compose file run services to start 'postgres_db' and 'rabbitmq' containers
 - Run ProjectApplication.java to start the application